 There are a few ways to start a discussion about the use of pronouns.
 Always be mindful not to single anyone out and don’t engage in a class discussion if you feel it would increase the discomfort, rather than minimize it.

 One way is to have students read an article about the history of the pronoun “they” such as A Brief History of Singular "They" or Even the staunchest grammarians are now accepting the singular, gender-neutral “they.”
 Or you can have students read something like Here's Why Gender Pronouns Are So Important.
 There are also short videos that can serve as conversation starters about pronouns such as Why Gender Pronouns Matter or Why Pronouns Matter For Trans People.
 After you read or watch, ask open-end discussion questions like: What are your thoughts and feelings about what you read/watched?
 What did you learn that you didn’t know before?
 How are you thinking differently about this now?
 You could also assign a reflective writing assignment or a “quick write” to have students express their thoughts.

 Always be aware that while students may share their pronouns and name with you, this doesn’t mean they have shared it with other teachers, students, friends or family members.
 If you have the opportunity, ask students whether their pronouns and name should be used in communication home to parents or not.
 And don’t share this information without express permission from the students themselves.

 List of Pronouns

 Below is a list of pronouns.
 This is not a comprehensive list and other pronouns, or no pronouns at all, might be preferred by some transgender people.
-The correct pronouns for a person do not necessarily align with the associated gender identity or expression.
-Be mindful that cisgender as well as transgender, gender non-conforming and non-binary people may use feminine, masculine or gender-neutral pronouns.
+Be mindful that cisgender as well as transgender, gender non-conforming and non-binary people may use any of these pronouns.